Best lease audit software in 2026: an honest comparison

 ASC 842 compliance tools: what they are and who they serve

-These platforms were largely built in response to ASC 842 (effective for most companies in 2019), which required companies to recognize operating lease right-of-use assets and liabilities on their balance sheets for the first time.
+ASC 842 compliance tools are lease management platforms built for financial reporting, not for detecting landlord overcharges.
+These platforms were largely built in response to FASB's ASC 842 standard (effective for most companies in 2019), which required companies to recognize operating lease right-of-use assets and liabilities on their balance sheets for the first time.
 Managing that calculation across a large portfolio required software.
+BOMA (Building Owners and Managers Association) and IREM (Institute of Real Estate Management) standards define how expenses should be categorized, but compliance tools track those standards for accounting purposes, not for auditing whether landlords follow them correctly.

 They excel at: